eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

 [equatorial]: https://en.wikipedia.org/wiki/Equatorial_coordinate_system

-Luckily, the HYG database contains the Cartesian (X, Y, Z) coordinates as well.
+Luckily, the HYG database contains the Cartesian (X, Y, Z) coordinates[^coords] as well.
 This makes it much easier to calculate distances and, later, to make star maps (see the appendix for dealing with equatorial coordinates).

 The `cartesian-position` class represents a Cartesian triple: